timvisee/ffsend/IDEAS.md

 - Dotfile for default properties
 - Host configuration file for host tags, to easily upload to other hosts
 - Generate man pages
-- Move API URL generator methods out of remote file class
-- Prompt if a file download password is required
-- Must use `-f` to overwrite existing file
 - Rename host to server?
 - Read and write files from and to stdin and stdout with `-` as file
 - Ask to add MIME extension to downloaded files without one on Windows